python/cpython/Doc/howto/logging-cookbook.rst

 Note that there are some security issues with pickle in some scenarios.
-If these affect you, you can use an alternative serialization scheme by overriding the :meth:`makePickle` method and implementing your alternative there, as well as adapting the above script to use your alternative serialization.
+If these affect you, you can use an alternative serialization scheme by overriding the :meth:`~handlers.SocketHandler.makePickle` method and implementing your alternative there, as well as adapting the above script to use your alternative serialization.

 .. _context-info: